Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

 Finally, given the popularity of the GPT-3.5 model~\cite{Hu2023}, with it being the basis of the released version of ChatGPT, and GPT-3.5 being one of the most powerful released models, we add 3,516~articles generated from the \texttt{GPT-3.5 davinici} model.
-To create these articles, we prompt the public API of \texttt{GPT-3.5 davinici} with the first 10 words of 3,516 real news articles from 2018( see Section~\ref{sec:dataset}; while scraping our news dataset, we acquired several million articles from before 2019).
-For \texttt{GPT-3.5 davinici} model, we use a nucleus decoding setting of p=1.00, p=0.96, and p= 0.92 (some of the most common~\cite{mitchell2023detectgpt,zellers2019defending}).
+To create these articles, we prompt the public API of \texttt{GPT-3.5 davinici} with the first 10 words of 3,516 real news articles from 2018 (see Section~\ref{sec:dataset}; while scraping our news dataset, we acquired several million articles from 2018).
+For \texttt{GPT-3.5 davinici} model, we use a nucleus decoding setting of p=1.00, p=0.96, and p=0.92 (some of the most common~\cite{mitchell2023detectgpt,zellers2019defending}).

-We finally note that as found in prior work~\cite{pu2022deepfake,uchendu2021turingbench,zellers2019defending}, machine-generated news articles are often shorter in length than human-written articles.
-While training, to ensure that our models do not simply distinguish between longer human-written articles and those generated by generative transformers, we ensure that our machine-generated and human-written articles are of similar lengths (median training synthetic article length of 210 words and median training human article length of 224 words).
-Similarly, as found by past work, predictions for texts, particularly short texts, tend to be unreliable~\cite{kirchner2023classifier,zellers2019defending,pu2022deepfake}.
-As such, for our training and our generated test data (GPT 3.5 dataset), we exclude texts shorter than 1,000~characters (140 words).
-As a result, we do not use every trained model's articles from the Turing Benchmark.
-Given that WMT-20/FAIR articles within this dataset are all shorter than 1000~characters, we do not include them within our training dataset.
+We finally note that, as found in prior work~\cite{pu2022deepfake,uchendu2021turingbench,zellers2019defending}, machine-generated news articles are often shorter in length than human-written articles.
+While training, to ensure that our models do not simply distinguish between longer human-written articles and those generated by generative transformers by their different lengths, we ensure that our machine-generated and human-written articles are of similar lengths (median training synthetic article length of 210 words and median training human article length of 224 words).
+Furthermore, as found by past work, predictions for texts, particularly short texts, tend to be unreliable~\cite{kirchner2023classifier,zellers2019defending,pu2022deepfake}; conversely, as shown by Sadasivan et al.~\shortcite{sadasivan2023can}, as the lengths of texts increase the variance between human and machine-generated texts increases.
+As such, for our training and our generated test data (GPT 3.5 dataset), we exclude texts shorter than 1,000~characters (140 words)~\cite{OpenAI2022}.
+We note as a result, we do not use every trained model's articles from the Turing Benchmark; given that WMT-20/FAIR articles within this dataset are all shorter than 1000~characters, we do not include them within our training dataset.
 Altogether our training dataset thus includes data from 19 different models (18 from Turing Benchmark and \texttt{GPT-3.5 davinici}).